J. Ernest Wilkins Sr.: Public service

-In 1954, Wilkins was appointed by President Dwight D. Eisenhower as Undersecretary of Labor for International Labor Affairs (UL-ILA), thus becoming the first African-American to attend White House cabinet level meetings in the absence of his superior, Labor Secretary James Mitchell.
+In 1954, Wilkins was appointed by President Dwight D. Eisenhower as Assistant Secretary of Labor for International Labor Affairs thus becoming the first African-American to attend cabinet meetings as the representative of a department in the absence of his superiors, Labor Secretary James Mitchell and Undersecretary Arthur Larson.
 Wilkins had previously served the Eisenhower administration as acting chairman of the President's Committee on Government Contracts at the request of Val Washington.

 During his tenure with the administration he was a member of Equality Committee, working with E. Frederic Morrow, Val Washington, Joseph Douglas, James Nabrit Jr. and Samuel Pierce.
 Still earlier he had been a member of Eisenhower's President's Committee on Governmental Employment Policy (PCGEP) board when he was with the Labor Department.

 In 1957, Labor Secretary Mitchell began working toward having Wilkins removed from his post, beginning by having Wilkins appointed to the U.S. Civil Rights Commission, where he became the first Black member.

 When Wilkins did not immediately resign, Mitchell applied pressure.
 He pushed back against a position paper that Wilkins proposed to deliver to the 1958 meeting of the U.N.'s International Labour Organization, then announced three days before the conference that Wilkins would be excluded from the meeting.
 Three days after the US delegation left for Geneva without him, Wilkins had a heart attack that hospitalized him for three months.
 Returning to work in July, 1958, he no longer had a full-time secretary.

 On August 5, 1958, Wilkins met with President Eisenhower to plead for his job, saying that he needed six more months to qualify for a civil service pension.
 (The Civil Rights Commission job was unpaid.)
 Eisenhower's response was that Mitchell was entitled to replace Wilkins.
 On November 6, 1958, Wilkins submitted his resignation and Mitchell named his replacement: George C. Lodge, the 35-year-old son of Henry Cabot Lodge.

 After resigning from his sub-cabinet post, Wilkins continued to serve on the Civil Rights Commission until his death two months later from another heart attack.

 While investigating charges that Black voting rights had been violated, his work with the six-member Civil Rights Commission was hampered in Montgomery, Alabama when he was refused accommodation at the hotel where the other commission members were staying.
 He subsequently found a room for himself at Maxwell Air Force Base.
 When the commission tried to subpoena county voting records, they discovered that then-Circuit Judge George Wallace had seized the records, and was threatening to jail any commission member who would interfere in his jurisdiction.